-The hotly-anticipated BBC2 series, The Big Family Cooking Showdown, has finally hit our screens and we couldn’t be more excited.
-Celebrating family cooking at its best, the series is hosted by Zoe Ball and Nadiya Hussain and will see 16 families from across the UK battle it out to impress the judges, celebrity chefs Rosemary Shrager and Georgio Locatelli, to be crowned the series winner.
+Celebrating family cooking at its best, the BBC2 hit series The Big Family Cooking Showdown is hosted by Zoe Ball and Nadiya Hussain and sees 16 families from across the UK battle it out to impress the judges, celebrity chefs Rosemary Shrager and Georgio Locatelli, to be crowned the series winner.

 The brilliant cookbook of the series shares the best recipes by the families competing in the show, as well as original recipes and tips from Rosemary Shrager throughout.
 Divided into 7 chapters and featuring 120 recipes from a variety of cuisines, it includes plenty of easy-to-follow ideas to take the whole family from brunch through to dinner and dessert.